Nanohenry10-9/gbpp/README.md

 Well, not that accurate.

-It does not pass most of blargg's individual instruction test ROMs yet and the `cpu_instr` test crashes.
-However, it can run Super Mario Land, BGB's test ROM and some other games (mostly) fine, apart from a few minor graphical bugs and oddities.
+It passes some of blargg's instruction test ROMs but the `cpu_instrs` test crashes.
+It can run Super Mario Land, BGB's test ROM and some other games (mostly) fine, apart from a few minor graphical bugs and oddities.

+It runs most of the time at around 70% - 100% of full speed on an Intel Core i7-8550U at 1.80GHz, which is not ideal but fine for now.

 ## User interface